-The Group Directives System is arranged into Group topics and contains Group Directives, Group Guidelines and Group Instructions:
+The Group Directives System is arranged into Group topics and contains Group Directives, Group Guide-lines and Group Instructions:

-- Group Directives set out the content-related principles (policy) and requirements and organisational and functional management aspects (including authorities' framework). - Group Guidelines follow on from the Group Directive and set out more detailed content-based requirements and topics, as well as the minimum standards. - Group Instructions are based on the Group Directives and Group Guidelines and set out concrete instructions in the form of manuals for example.
+- Group Directives set out the content-related principles (policy) and requirements and organisational and functional management aspects (including authorities' framework). - Group Guidelines follow on from the Group Directive and set out more detailed content-based requirements and topics, as well as the minimum standards. - Group Instructions are based on the Group Directives and Group Guidelines and set out concrete instructions in the form of, for example manuals.